joealewine/blockchain-rhos/internal/blockchain_images.md

 To deploy and operate the {{site.data.keyword.blockchainfull_notm}} images, you can download the open source tools that are provided by the Hyperledger community.
 Follow the steps to [Install the prerequisites](https://hyperledger-fabric.readthedocs.io/en/release-1.4/prereqs.html) and [Download the Fabric Samples, Binaries, and configuration files](https://hyperledger-fabric.readthedocs.io/en/release-1.4/install.html){: external} in the Hyperledger Fabric documentation.
 These steps might download the open source Fabric images as well.

-After you download the Fabric Samples repository, you can find the configuration files and binaries that you need to set up a network in the `fabric-samples\config` and `fabric-samples\bin` folders.
+After you download the Fabric samples and binaries, you can find the configuration files and binaries that you need to set up a network in the `fabric-samples\config` and `fabric-samples\bin` folders.
 You can also find example artifacts and scripts for how to set up a network by using Docker Compose in the `fabric-samples\first-network` directory.
 You learn more about these artifacts and the steps that are involved by reading the accompanying [Build Your First Network](http://hyperledger-fabric.readthedocs.io/en/release-1.4/build_network.html){: external} tutorial.

 If you are using the open source configuration files, you need to make the following changes to deploy the {{site.data.keyword.blockchainfull_notm}} images: